sonro/crame/README.md

 ### Create a project

 Using `crame new` creates a project in the specified directory.
+Automatically intializes a git repository, unless the directory is already within one, or the `--vcs` option is set to `none`.

 ```sh
 crame new my-project